moonshot-nagayama-pj/tdc_toolkit/README.md

 # TDC Toolkit / tdctk

-Rust library and Python bindings for working with [time-to-digital converters (TDCs)](https://en.wikipedia.org/wiki/Time-to-digital_converter) such as the [PicoQuant MultiHarp 160](https://www.picoquant.com/products/category/tcspc-and-time-tagging-modules/multiharp-160).
+Rust CLI and library, as well as Python bindings, for working with [time-to-digital converters (TDCs)](https://en.wikipedia.org/wiki/Time-to-digital_converter) such as the [PicoQuant MultiHarp 160](https://www.picoquant.com/products/category/tcspc-and-time-tagging-modules/multiharp-160).

 ## Prerequisites